How To Get Better At Golf Without Lessons

 Final Thoughts

 Whether it’s focusing on your short game, getting better at ball striking using training aids, practicing fundamentals every chance you get, or just training yourself to stop making mental errors, there are tons of ways to improve your game without golf lessons.
-The key is having a few pieces of good advice and then applying them in a structured, consistent way rather than jumping from swing-tip to swing-tip and over the course of months and years you will slowly chip away at your weaknesses.
+The key is having a few pieces of good advice and then applying them in a structured, consistent way rather than jumping from golf tip to golf tip and over the course of months and years you will slowly chip away at your weaknesses.

 Pay attention to the small details!
-Things like keeping your grips clean will pay long term dividends that you may not even think about currently.
+Things like cleaning your golf clubs and keeping your grips clean will pay long term dividends that you may not even think about currently.

 The tips detailed in this article will help you fix everything from a slice to a hook, even to stop topping the ball!
 No matter what the flaw in your golf game, you can get better.